 At Fig.1, we use squalane as part of a nourishing and non-stripping oil blend in our Micellar Oil Cleanser.
 We also use it in our Glycolic Glow Treatment to calm redness or irritation that might otherwise come from chemical exfoliation.

 Retinyl palmitate is another vitamin A derivative and a close relative of retinol.
 It works a little slower and gentler on the skin to visibly diminish the appearance of wrinkles, while evening skin tone.
 It’s an ideal retinol alternative for delicate skin, like the under-eye area.
-That’s why you’ll find it in our RP Repair Eye Cream.
+That’s why you’ll find it in our Pro-Retinol Eye Cream.